 BIRD189.4 was created to update the file name rules for compliance with the new terminology defined in BIRD186.3.
 Minor editorial corrections were made.
 A comment line was added under the [Interconnect Model Set Selector] keyword.

 BIRD189.5 contains a number of updates based on a review by Arpad Muranyi, sent July 4, 2017, and several Interconnect Task group reviews.
 The 60 character limit for [Description] is removed for both [Interconnect Model Set] and [Define Package Model].
 Unused_port_termination is replaced by a comment leaving termination up to EDA tools.

+Replace [Interconnect Model Set Selector] with [Interconnect Model Set Group]s

 PROPOSED CHANGES: